dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 {{< figure_resizing src="lr_find.png" >}}

+{{< notice tip >}}

+The orange dot 🟠 shows the suggested learning rate which is approximately at `2e-3`.

+A good learning rate lies at the point where the loss is **decreasing most rapidly**.
+On the plot, it's anywhere from the orange dot 🟠 to the point where the loss starts increasing again approximately at `1e-1`.
+I'll pick `1e-2` as my learning rate.

+Read a post by Zach Mueller on [how to pick a good learning rate](https://walkwithfastai.com/lr_finder).

+{{< /notice >}}

-Now train the model for 5 `epochs` and a base learning rate of `0.002`.
+Now train the model for 5 `epochs` and a base learning rate of `0.002` with the [1cycle policy](https://arxiv.org/pdf/1803.09820.pdf).
 The `ShowGraphCallback` callback plots the progress of the training.

 ```python